 Greenworks 60 Volt Battery Short Review

 What we need to mention right off the bat is that certain Greenworks tools may or may not be able to accept this battery.
-What you need to remember here is that this battery is compatible with all 60 volt Greenworks tools, so be sure to do your research and ensure that your tools will work with this specific battery.
-Now, 60 volts is quite a bit, so it should be able to deliver adequate power to all of your 60 volt tools.
+What you need to remember here is that this battery is compatible with all 60 volt Greenworks tools.
+So, be sure to do your research and ensure that your tools will work with this specific battery.
+Now, 60 volts is quite a bit.
+Thus, it should be able to deliver adequate power to all of your 60 volt tools.

-Also, remember that this is a lithium ion battery, so it is made with high-quality components and features a solid outer shell which can withstand some moisture, plus you can probably drop it on the ground without having to worry about it breaking.
+Also, remember that this is a lithium ion battery.
+This means that it is made with high-quality components and features a solid outer shell.
+Such an outer shell can withstand some moisture.
+Plus, you can probably drop it on the ground without having to worry about it breaking.
 One of the best aspects of the Greenworks 60 Volt Battery is that it features no power loss after charging.
 Many batteries immediately begin losing their charge after they have been fully charged.
 Sometimes, you may not use it for a week or two, in which case the charge fully disappears.
 However, this is not the case with the Greenworks 60 Volt Battery.
 It won’t lose any power between when you charge it and use it.

 Next, the Greenworks 60 Volt Battery takes only 60 minutes to fully charge.
 Yet, keep in mind that this means waiting for a full hour between uses, but as far as power tool and lawncare machine batteries go, this is really not too bad.
 In terms of overall battery life, it depends on the tool in question.